Transaction in SQL Server

 BEGIN TRANSACTION INSERT INTO Product VALUES(105,'Product-5',500, 30) UPDATE Product SET Price =350 WHERE ProductID = 103 DELETE FROM Product WHERE ProductID = 103 COMMIT TRANSACTION

-Once you commit the transaction we cannot Rollback the above three statements.
-So, SELECT * FROM Product statement will give us the following output
+Once you commit the transaction, then you cannot Rollback the above three statements.
+After committing the transaction, now your Product will have the following data.

-What is the need of ROLLBACK Command in SQL Server?
+What is the need for the ROLLBACK command?

-The ROLLBACK command in SQL Server is used to undo the transactions that have not already been saved to the database and gets back to the initial state where the transaction started.
-So, if you want to restore the data into its previous state then you need to write the ROLLBACK command at any time after the DML queries have been written but remember once the COMMIT has been written then you cannot ROLLBACK the data.
+So, if you want to restore the data into its previous state then you need to use the ROLLBACK command at any time after the DML queries have been written but remember once the COMMIT has been written then we cannot ROLLBACK the data.